 GETTING A CARD

-10. Purchase: You may purchase a Card from an Authorised Merchant or an Authorised Service Agent, or by undertaking a website order.
+10. Purchase: You may purchase a Card from an Authorised Merchant or an Authorised Service Provider, or by undertaking a website order.
 The cost of the Card is non-refundable.

 11. Website order: You may order a Card by completing and submitting the order form on the Website.
 When you order a Card, you must provide all required information (and you must ensure that such information is complete and correct) or we might not be able to process your order.
 You will be required to purchase Stored Value at the time of order.

 12. Despatch or website orders: We will endeavour to despatch your Card within one (1) business day from when we receive confirmation of payment for your order.
 If we are unable to despatch your Card within these time frames, we will endeavour to contact you and advise you of the expected despatch date.

 13. Delivery of website orders: Once your Card has been despatched, it should be delivered within 2-3 business days.
 Please allow up to 3 additional business days for delivery to rural addresses.